Stabbing of Stephen Timms

-Stephen Timms, the Labour MP for East Ham, was stabbed on 14 May 2010 during his constituency surgery by Roshonara Choudhry, a 21-year-old British former student and an Islamic extremist, in an attempt to kill him.
+On 14 May 2010, Stephen Timms, the Labour MP for East Ham, was stabbed whilst holding a constituency surgery by Roshonara Choudhry, a 21-year-old British student and an Islamic extremist, in an attempt to kill him.
 She was found guilty of attempted murder and jailed for life with a minimum term of 15 years.
 Choudhry was the first Al-Qaeda sympathiser to attempt an assassination in Britain.

 Choudhry stated that she had been influenced by online sermons of Anwar al-Awlaki, the leader of Al-Qaeda in the Arabian Peninsula.
 Following her trial, such material was removed from YouTube.

 Background

-Choudhry was born in Newham, East London, and lived in East Ham.
+Choudhry was born to a Bangladeshi family in Newham, East London, and lived in East Ham.
 She was the eldest child and attended Plashet School in East Ham, later studying for her A-levels at Newham Sixth Form College.
-She had been in the final year of a degree in English and communications at King's College, London, but had dropped out shortly before the attempt on Timms' life.
-In a police interview, she stated that she had left because she found the university to be anti-Islamic, since they had given an award to the Israeli politician Shimon Peres, in addition to running counter-radicalisation programmes.
+She had been in the final year of a degree in English and communications at King's College London, but had dropped out shortly before the attempt on Timms' life.
+In a police interview, she stated that she had left because she considered the university to be anti-Islamic, since they had given an award to the Israeli politician and statesman Shimon Peres, in addition to running counter-radicalisation programmes.

 Choudhry was inspired to attack Timms by the online lectures of Anwar al-Awlaki.